yueqiangwu/CS521_mp1/npu/README.md

 ## FAQs

 Please refer to an advanced FAQ here: https://github.com/EmilyWebber/nki-samples/blob/main/contributed/advanced_FAQs.md.
+You can also open a support ticket at https://github.com/aws-neuron/aws-neuron-sdk/issues/new if you have any other questions, thanks!